-Whether you’re here cottaging for the whole summer, are spending a romantic weekend getaway at a luxury Muskoka resort, or just enjoying a daytrip with the kids, there are no end of fun things to do in Muskoka… and plenty of classy, authentic Muskoka souvenirs to be picked up along the way.
+Whether you’re here cottaging for the whole summer, are spending a romantic weekend getaway at a luxury Muskoka resort, or just enjoying a day trip with the kids, there is no end of fun things to do in Muskoka… and plenty of classy, authentic Muskoka souvenirs to be picked up along the way.

 Souvenir Shopping in Muskoka

 Founded by retired NHL star Billy Harris of New York Islanders and Toronto Maple Leafs fame, Muskoka Candle Co’s products are manufactured in the Village of Rosseau and sold throughout the area.

 Made from 100% soya wax, they come in their own jar and are available in a variety of sizes.
 Best of all is the variety of fragrances, including ‘pink sugar’, reminiscent of cotton candy, to ‘toasted marshmallow’ that conjures up recollections of camping around an open fire.
 A favourite of celebrity cottagers like Goldie Hawn and Martin Short, these are essentially Muskoka memories in a jar.

 To learn more, visit their website at www.muskokacandleco.com.

 Made in Port Carling and based on the original Adirondack design our cottage country chairs are reminiscent of, the Muskoka Chair Company’s cedar and recycled plastic Muskoka chairs are a must-have for any deck, dock or patio (they also make for great gifts).